-In the modern workplace, employee development is an essential component.
-Companies that overlook or neglect it can easily find their best workers leaving en masse, so having some sort of progression plan in place is important for preserving retention.
+In the modern workplace, employee development is an essential component of a productive environment; companies that neglect it can find their best workers suddenly leaving en masse, meaning that the presence of some sort of progression plan is vital for preserving retention.

-That’s not all, either.
+It's not just about keeping people, either.
 The performance of your team is directly linked to how engaged and challenged they feel.
 If your staff are equipped with wider skillsets, better training methods and a more defined approach to tackling their career goals, then you will see direct results in their output, making it a win not just for them, but also for you and your organisation.

 So, how can you effect these changes?

-In order to help, we’ve compiled a list of some of the best ways you can work with staff to bring the best out of them.
-This is how to develop your employees…
+We’ve compiled a list of some of the best ways to get started; this is how to develop your employees…

 1. Look in the Mirror First